manticoresoftware/manticoresearch/manual/Searching/Options.md

 ### sort_method
 * `pq` - priority queue, set by default
-* `kbuffer` - gives faster sorting for already pre-sorted data, e.g. index data sorted by id The result set is in both cases the same; picking one option or the other may just improve (or worsen!) performance.
+* `kbuffer` - gives faster sorting for already pre-sorted data, e.g. table data sorted by id The result set is in both cases the same; picking one option or the other may just improve (or worsen!) performance.

 ### threads